The Toy Association Statement about Toy Safety and the U.S. PIRG Annual Toy Reports

-Like PIRG, members of the toy industry are intent on assuring that the toys consumers bring into their homes are safe for their families.
-Unlike PIRG, we maintain our priority focus on toy safety every
+Members of the toy industry are intent on assuring that the toys consumers bring into their homes are safe for their families …. and we maintain our priority focus on toy safety every day of the year.

-The toy industry works in close cooperation with government agencies such as the U.S. Consumer Product Safety Commission and U.S. Customs and Border Protection, medical experts, consumer groups and others who can help us meaningfully enhance the safety of our industry’s products.
-We are especially proud that the CPSC consistently ranks toys among the safest of 15 consumer product categories commonly found in the home … this
+The toy industry works in close cooperation with government agencies such as the U.S. CPSC and U.S. Customs and Border Protection, medical experts, consumer groups and others who can help us meaningfully enhance the safety of our industry’s products.
+We are especially proud that the CPSC consistently ranks toys among the safest of 15 consumer product categories commonly found in the home.

 Providing safe toys for children is the industry’s highest priority; assuring that all play is safe is a responsibility we share with parents and other caregivers.
 Education and information is the best way to help families select the ‘perfect’ toys for their children … a ‘perfect’ toy is one that is age appropriate and matches the interests of the child.
-A wide range of resources – from toy shopping tips to recall information and recommendations for safe and supervised play – are available on the TIA website, www.ToyInfo.org
+A wide range of resources – from toy shopping tips to recall information and recommendations for safe and supervised play – are available on the Toy Association website, www.PlaySafe.org.

 This statement was originally published in November 2014 by The Toy Association.